-We had \$189 million of outstanding borrowings from U.S. commercial paper issuances with a weighted average interest rate of 0.32% as of January 1, 2022 and no outstanding borrowings from U.S. commercial paper as of January 2, 2021.
+We had \$128 million and \$189 million of outstanding borrowings from U.S. commercial paper issuances as of December 31, 2022 and January 1, 2022, respectively, with a weighted average interest rate of 4.84% and 0.32%, respectively.

 We have a Euro-Commercial Paper Program under which we may issue unsecured commercial paper notes up to a maximum aggregate amount outstanding of \$500 million.
 Proceeds from issuances under this program may be used for general corporate purposes.
 The maturities of the notes vary, but may not exceed 364 days from the date of issuance.
-Our payment obligations with respect to any notes issued under this program are backed by our \$800 million revolving credit facility (the "Revolver").
+Our payment obligations with respect to any notes issued under this program are backed by our revolving credit facility (the "Revolver").
 There are no financial covenants under this program.
-We had balances of \$113.1 million and \$36.9 million outstanding under this program as of January 1, 2022 and January 2, 2021, respectively.
+We had balances of \$213 million and \$113.1 million outstanding under this program as of December 31, 2022 and January 1, 2022, respectively, with a weighted average interest rate of 2.06% and (0.47)%, respectively.